-This information can be used by brands and advertisers who would like to understand the audience composition of each one of the publishers to better target their audience.
+This information can be used by brands and advertisers who would like to understand the audience composition of each one of the publishers to target their audience better.

-It can also be used by big publishers to better understand their competitors' key audience segments and identify cross-industry trends.
+Big publishers can also use it to understand their competitors' key audience segments better and identify cross-industry trends.

 How do you collect website demographic data?

 Similarweb has access to hundreds of thousands of internal analytics accounts that provide us with their demographic information (age and gender).
 Similarweb also has the largest and most diverse contributor network in the industry.
-The combination of these data sources enables us to build audience profiles and map out the web by seeing the digital journey of hundreds of millions of users.
+Combining these data sources enables us to build audience profiles and map out the web by seeing the digital journey of hundreds of millions of users.

 Note: We do not show demographics data for subdomains.